BlackCatOfficialytb/QEMU-freeroot/README.md

 We have tar.gz to qcow2 (still functional but not implemented in vm.sh yet): targztoqcow2.sh

+Soon add pre-built QEMU for Linux for full freeroot-like

 ## Videos: https://www.youtube.com/watch?v=PPJWx2UnQQE
 Copyright:
 Codes: GPL-3.0 with credits